HOW DO I FIND OUT IF MY BREAST IMPLANTS ARE INTACT?

-First of all, it should be said that a breast implant is only defective in very rare cases.
-Because we work with premium implants in our practice, which guarantee the highest safety standard, there are seldom defective breast implants.
-Nevertheless, it must be mentioned that even the highest quality products, which are subject to very strict quality controls, are never immune to technical errors.
-An implant is a foreign body that is inserted into the breast, and there is a possibility that it will become defective over a longer or shorter period of time.
-For this reason, we advise our patients of all ages to have regular check-ups by means of MR mammography (MRI) or ultrasound as part of the classic breast cancer screening.
+It should be said at the outset that a breast implant only becomes defective in very rare cases.
+Because we work with premium implants in our practice, which ensure the highest safety standards, defective breast implants rarely occur.
+Nevertheless, it must be mentioned that even the highest quality products, which are subject to very strict quality controls, are never immune to technical defects.
+An implant is a foreign body that is inserted into the breast, and there is a possibility that it will become defective over a longer, but also shorter period of time.
+For this reason, we advise our patients of any age to have regular check-ups using MR mammography (MRI) or ultrasound as part of the classic breast cancer screening.

-Important: Control of the implant as part of regular breast cancer screening
+Important: Checking the implant as part of regular breast cancer screening.

-As part of breast cancer screening, women are encouraged to feel their breasts for lumps on a monthly basis.
-It is also recommended that a preventive check-up using MR mammography or ultrasound be carried out every two years¹.
-For women who have a menstrual cycle, the ideal time to do this is the tenth day after the menstrual period has started.
-This is the best day to assess the mammary gland tissue.
-For women without a cycle, every day is equally suitable.
+As part of breast cancer screening, women are encouraged to palpate their breasts for lumps on a monthly basis.
+In addition, it is recommended to have a screening examination every two years1 using MR mammography or ultrasound.
+The ideal time for this in women who have a menstrual cycle is the tenth day after their period begins.
+This is the best day to evaluate the breast tissue.
+For women without a menstrual cycle, any day is equally good.

-Whether our patients should opt for an MR mammography or an ultrasound for routine breast cancer screening is of course up to you and we do not want to make a recommendation at this point.
-Notwithstanding, leading scientists say that MRI mammography has the highest sensitivity of all examination modalities².
+Whether our patients should choose MR mammography or ultrasound for routine breast cancer screening is, of course, up to you, and we do not wish to make a recommendation at this point.
+Regardless, leading scientists say that MR mammography has the highest sensitivity of all screening modalities2.
 High costs have long been an argument against this method.
-A shortened examination protocol was therefore developed to reduce costs.
-It has the same sensitivity as full MR mammography, but is less time-consuming and can therefore be offered more cheaply.
-The health insurance company usually pays part of the costs, both for an MRI and for an ultrasound.
+Therefore, to reduce costs, an abbreviated examination protocol was developed.
+It has the same sensitivity as full MR mammography, but is less time-consuming and can therefore be offered at a lower cost.
+Typically, health insurance will cover a portion of the cost, both for MRI and ultrasound.

-As a rule, the modern implants are not vulnerable from the outside or the inside and you can lead your everyday life or pursue any hobbies without hesitation.
-However, should it happen that an implant becomes defective, almost all of our patients have felt this up to now as soon as the implant broke.
-They noticed that the chest felt different.
-The breast has often been described as being softer.
-This is because an intact implant that is compressed gives way relatively quickly and returns to its original shape.
+As a rule, modern implants are not vulnerable, neither from the outside nor from the inside, and you can go about your daily life or pursue any hobbies without hesitation.
+However, if an implant should become defective, almost all of our patients have felt this as soon as the implant broke.
+They noticed that the breast felt different.
+Often the breast was described as softer.
+This is because an intact implant, when compressed, gives way relatively quickly and returns to its original shape.
 This is not the case with a defective implant.
-However, the exception confirms the rule and there are also patients who no longer remember the trauma.
-We therefore recommend the regular checks mentioned above.
+However, the exception proves the rule and there are also patients who do not remember the trauma.
+That is why we recommend the above-mentioned regular check-ups.

-As mentioned earlier, the implants we use meet the highest quality standards.
-They have a very stable cover and are filled with silicone gel, which is no longer liquid and therefore cannot leak.
-Nonetheless, an implant that is defective should be replaced, as there is a possibility that the silicone gel could be carried away by the lymph and swelling of the lymph nodes could occur.
+As mentioned above, the implants we use meet the highest quality standards.
+They have a very stable shell and are filled with silicone gel, which is no longer liquid and therefore cannot leak.
+Nevertheless, an implant that is defective should be replaced, as there is a possibility that the silicone gel will be carried away via the lymph, which could lead to lymph node swelling.

-Whether an operation needs to take place is always decided on the basis of an MR mammography, whereby the clinical picture can also play a major role.
-The reason for this is that we already had patients with a positive ultrasound result and it turned out during the operation that the implant was still intact.
-If a tactile finding suggests that the implant is broken, an ultrasound can be performed as a first step, as this can be done quickly and inexpensively.
-If this is positive, however, an MRI is indispensable as a decision-making basis for replacing an implant.
+Whether an operation has to take place is always decided on the basis of an MR mammogram, although the clinical picture can also play a major role.
+The reason for this is that we have already had patients with positive ultrasound findings and it turned out during the operation that the implant was still intact after all.
+If there is a suspicion that the implant is broken on palpation, an ultrasound can be performed as a first step, as this is quick and inexpensive.
+If this is positive, however, an MRI is indispensable as a basis for deciding whether to replace the implant.

-Recently there have been implant manufacturers offering guarantee programs.
+Recently, there have been implant manufacturers who offer warranty programs.
 These include free implants.
-If the patient was previously operated on by us, the fee for the surgical intervention is waived.
-However, the costs for the operation (hospital stay, anesthesia, etc.) must be borne by the patient.
-A flat rate of approx. € 2,900 will be charged.
+If the patient has been pre-operated on at our clinic, the fee for the surgical procedure is waived.
+However, the costs of the operation (hospital stay, anesthesia, etc.) must be borne by the patient.
+A flat rate of approximately € 2,900 is charged.

-Every operation carries a risk.
+Every operation involves a risk.
 This also means that an implant can become defective.
-We therefore recommend having the implants checked as part of regular breast cancer screening.
-If you get a positive result, please contact us and we will discuss the next steps together.
+We therefore recommend that you also have your implants checked as part of your regular breast cancer screening.
+If you receive a positive result, please contact us and we will discuss the next steps together.